Causes of Oral Cancer

 • Reconstructive surgery to restore function and appearance

-• Palliative care for symptom management in advanced stages
+• Palliative care for symptom relief in late stages

 Final Takeaway

-Understanding the causes of oral cancer empowers you to protect your health.
-From lifestyle habits to viral infections, risk factors such as chewing tobacco can affect individuals across different age groups.
-Seeking medical advice early and asking important questions like is oral cancer curable can make a critical difference and help save lives.
+Understanding the causes of oral cancer—especially the serious risks of chewing tobacco—empowers individuals to protect their health.
+Chewing tobacco remains one of the leading and most preventable causes of oral cancer across all age groups.
+Early awareness, quitting tobacco, and asking vital questions like is oral cancer curable can make a critical difference and help save lives.

 Frequently Asked Questions